zhaoyafei/design-kit/docs/index.md

 # Typography

-<p class="lead">This design uses Helvetica Neue for headings and paragraph text.</p>
+This design uses Theinhardt for headings and paragraph text.

 ---